Carolina, Alabama: History

 Carolina was founded by Elzy Henderson Garvin from Wagener, South Carolina.
 South Carolina had been hit by an especially severe drought and when missionaries from the Church of Jesus Christ of Latter-day Saints (the Mormons) arrived in the area, many members of the Garvin family converted to the Mormon faith.
 Elzy Garvin left South Carolina in search of better land, better climate for farming and for matters of faith.
 It was recorded that he once remarked, "Our family left Ireland to practice our faith, and we are not becoming something new."
 The area reminded him so much of his home state that he named it "Carolina".

+Education

+It is within the Covington County Board of Education school district.